Greek God of Wind: Zephyrus and the Anemoi

 Minor Wind Gods

 They might not have been winds dedicated to the actual cardinal directions.
-However, they still held notable positions within their offices.
+However, they still held notable positions.

 • Kaikeus, the God of the Northeast Wind.